 It is our ultimate goal to inspire debate and provide a platform with access to expert opinion, which is open to a diverse audience of banking, finance, payment professionals, consulting firms and vendors, corporations and public sector organisations and any other interested parties.
 Your comments and opinions are therefore important to us.
 Over the coming weeks, some of the discussion topics you will find here will include:

 - The European Union Regulation establishing technical requirements for credit transfers and direct debits in euro is in the pipeline.
 This forthcoming ' Regulation' is expected to define mandatory deadline(s) for migration to the payment schemes.
-The EPC advocates setting one end date for migration to SEPA Credit Transfer and Direct Debit (as opposed to two separate end dates).
+The advocates setting one end date for migration to Credit Transfer and Direct Debit (as opposed to two separate end dates).

-- As highlighted in issues 9 and 11 of the EPC Newsletter, the consolidated 'Basel III' text published by the Basel Committee on Banking Supervision in December 2010 contains important provisions affecting banks that provide access to payment systems for their clients or other settlement-related facilities.
+- As highlighted in issues 9 and 11 of the Newsletter, the consolidated 'Basel III' text published by the Basel Committee on Banking Supervision in December 2010 contains important provisions affecting banks that provide access to payment systems for their clients or other settlement-related facilities.
 We will further discuss the impact of 'Basel III' on the payment sector.

-To receive updates on new EPC Blog entries, please subscribe to our RSS feed.
+To receive updates on new Blog entries, please subscribe to our RSS feed.
 In addition to launching its blog today, the has also gone live with Twitter (@EPC_SEPA) and LinkedIn profiles.
 This is part of a move by the to make its news and views easier for anyone to find online.
 Please follow us on Twitter and LinkedIn to keep up to date with the latest news and activity.

 Blog and Discussion Board going forward!
 The next entry will be posted on 26 July 2011.

 If there is a particular issue you would like us to address within a future blog post, please feel free to make a recommendation using the comment functionality below.

 If you would like to comment on this article, please identify yourself with your first and last name.
 Your name will appear next to your comment.
 Email addresses will not be published.
-Please note that by accessing or contributing to the discussion you agree to abide by the EPC website Terms and Conditions.
+Please note that by accessing or contributing to the discussion you agree to abide by the EPC website conditions of use.